 - Undergraduates currently enrolled at other institutions should determine from their own institutions the policies governing the transfer of credits earned at the University of the South before filling out the special application for students who are not currently enrolled.

-- Recent high school graduates who are not incoming first-year students at Sewanee or other applicants not seeking a college degree should contact the Director of the Summer School before filling out the special application for students not currently enrolled.
+- Recent high school graduates who are not incoming first-year students at Sewanee or other applicants not seeking a college degree should contact the Associate Dean of the College for Undergraduate Academic Affairs before filling out the special application for students not currently enrolled.

 Auditors must register (cost: $500 for each course audited) by completing and returning the course-audit form, available in the Registrar's office.
 There is no course credit associated with auditing a class.